central-network/wat4wasm/README.md

 # Some Skills for Wat2WASM

 Some helper abilities for regular wat4wasm compiler.
-You can compile your "wat" file with regular parameters (compiler includes libwabt.js, so you do not need anything else but wat4wasm):
+You can compile your "wat" file with regular parameters (compiler includes libwabt.js, so you do not need anything else but wat4wasm file, just ignore other files like libwabt.js, image.png etc..):

 ```shell
 ./wat4wasm test.wat --enable-multi-memory --debug-names --no-unlink --watch